Rosalind Hutchinson MBACP, Dip.Counselling, Dip.CBT

 Training, qualifications & experience

 I first began my counselling training in 2007.
-I have experience working within the community and voluntary sectors with a wide range of issues including anxiety, depression, self-esteem, work-related stress, loss, bereavement, miscarriage, abortion, relationship difficulties, family issues and trauma.
+I have experience working within the community and voluntary sectors with a wide range of issues including anxiety, depression, self-esteem, work-related stress, loss, bereavement, miscarriage, relationship difficulties, family issues and trauma.